liborty/indxvec/README.md

 ## Description

-This crate is lightweight and it has no dependencies.
+This crate is lightweight and has no dependencies.

 The facilities provided are:

-* simple and efficient random numbers,
-* ranking, sorting, merging, searching,
+* ranking, sorting, merging, searching, indexing, selecting, partitioning
+* general operations on/with indices
-* set operations and indices manipulations,
+* set operations
+* simple and efficient random numbers, mostly for testing
-* easy printing of generic slices and slices of vectors.
+* printing of generic slices and slices of vectors
+* macro for easy error reporting

 ## Usage

-### Import into your source file(s) struct `MinMax`, macro `here!()` and other auxiliary functions, as needed:
+#### Import into your source file(s) constants `GR,UN` for colour printing, struct `MinMax`, macro `here!()` and `tof64`  auxiliary function, if needed

-`use indxvec::{MinMax,here,tof64,ranf64,ranv64,ranvu8,ranvvf64,rannvvu8};`
+`use indxvec::{GR,UN,MinMax,here,tof64};`

-### Use trait `Indices`
+#### Use traits `Indices` and/or `Printing`

-`use indxvec::Indices;`
+`use indxvec::{Indices,Printing};`

 Trait `Indices` is implemented on type `&[usize]`, i.e. slices of subscripts to slices and vectors.

-### Use trait `Printing`

-`use indxvec::Printing;`

-This trait provides utility methods to stringify (serialise for printing) generic slices and slices of vecs.
+Trait `Printing` provides utility methods to stringify (serialise for printing) generic slices and slices of vecs.
-Optionally, it enables printing in bold green for emphasis (see `tests/tests.rs`).
+Optionally, it enables printing in bold green for adding emphasis (see `tests/tests.rs`).

-### Use functions from module `merge.rs`
+#### Use functions from `merge.rs`

 `use indxvec::{merge::*};`

-They are  applicable to generic slices `&[T]`.
+These functions are  applicable to generic slices `&[T]`.
 Thus they will work on Rust primitive end types, such as f64.
 They can also work on slices holding any arbitrarily complex end type `T`, as long as the required traits, mostly just `PartialOrd` and/or `Copy`, are  implemented for `T`.

+#### Use functions from `random.rs`

+`use indxvec::{random::*};`

+These functions will create various vectors and vectors of vectors (matrices), filled with random numbers.
+Very fast and useful for testing.
+They take an argument `&mut seed`, declared as follows: `mut seed:u64 = initvalue;`.
+It can be reset at any time to any new value to initiate a new sequence.

 ### The following statement will import everything:

-`use indxvec::{MinMax,here,tof64,ranf64,ranv64,ranvu8,ranvvf64,rannvvu8,Indices,Printing,merge::*};`
+`use indxvec::{GR,UN,MinMax,here,tof64,merge::*,random::*,Indices,Printing};`

 ## Testing